Cyclokitty/100DaysOfCode2/log.md

 Today was Soldering Day!
 Finished the first part of my how-to-soldering kit and did a really crappy soldering together of a battery plug and male end of jumper wires.
 It does work, mind you.
 I checked with my voltage meter.

 More soldering tomorrow.
 At least I remembered to buy a lighter for the shrink wrap.

+Completed 7 Bug-Ridden 13 algos from Coding Dojo algo book.

+They were fun.

+Still to do, read a bit about [memory leaks in javascript](https://auth0.com/blog/four-types-of-leaks-in-your-javascript-code-and-how-to-get-rid-of-them/).